Create and track Milestones in Jira

 • Number of Team members

-• Planned days-off, vacations or holidays for every member
+• Planned days off, vacations, or holidays for every member

 Team Capacity = (40+32+28)-10.
 90 person-hours are available for the whole team.

-Capacity Planning for Teams in Jira
+Team Capacity Planning in Jira

 Team Capacity in Jira

-In order to make these processes easier, we included a Reports features to Activity Timeline, which will help them keep a check of all these things without putting in much time or effort.
+In order to make the team capacity process easier, we included a Reports feature to the ActivityTimeline, which will help them keep a check of all these things without putting in much time or effort.

 Team Capacity Reports with ActivityTimeline